With the growing popularity of wireless headsets and portable devices, Bluetooth is more common than ever.

 What is Bluetooth 5?

-Bluetooth 5 is the latest version of the Bluetooth wireless communication standard.
-It is regularly used for wireless headphones and other audio hardware, as well as wireless keyboards, mouse, and game controllers.
+It is regularly used for wireless headphones, other audio hardware, and wireless keyboards, mice, and game controllers.

 Bluetooth is also used to communicate between various smart homes and the Internet of Things (IoT) devices.